jaylach/kale/README.md

 _By using the pipe (`|`) we are able to call actions and/or embed other templates.
 When using the pipe, the identifier before the pipe is the first parameter that will be passed to the action.
-This identifier is either a binding on the input object or an underscore, which means use the full input object.
-Prefixing an action with the at symbol (`@`) tells kale to use a template with that name.
-Note that kale will currenly only look for other templates if they are compiled in the same location as the calling template._
+This identifier is either a binding on the input object or an underscore (`_`), which means use the full input object.
+If using another template, you must first import that template.
+Note the syntax (`import FILE as VARIABLE`).
+The FILE is any string accepted by node's require function.
+The variable name you give the imported file is how you will reference it in your action._

 **To call an action with multiple arguments, and/or call multiple actions:**

 <pre>
+// user.kale
-user => {
+{
   userName: "awesome_man",
   userId: 42,
   userGroup: {{groupId}},